Aklilu-Mandefro/askMe/README.md

-# Chatbot Application
+# askMe

-This is an app where 13 intelligent chatbot experts are found in one place.
+askMe is a chatbot app where 13 intelligent experts are found in one place.
 You can ask the chatbots any type of questions related to their areas of expertise.

 #### Areas that the chatbots are well-versed: